peterfschaadt/django-safesettings/README.md

 {{ AUTHOR_EMAIL }} = Your email address
 {{ PROJECT_NAME }} = The name of your Django project (the folder containing settings.py)

+## Files

+### common_settings.py

+This file holds the settings that are consistent between your development and production environments.
+Think of it as containing shared settings.

+### dev_settings.py

+This file holds the unique settings for your development environment.

+### prod_settings.py

+This file holds the unique settings for your production environment.

+### local_settings.py

+This file holds the sensitive settings for each environment, like database credentials, API keys, and your Django secret key.
+You will have one ```local_settings.py``` file for each environment, stored outside of your repository.
+See below for "Copying local_settings.py."
+This file does NOT get checked into version control!

 ## Getting started

 1. Git clone and navigate inside the repository